 Triangulation was applied to improve the analysis and understanding of the construction of others.
 In triangulation, I have used multiple sources, such as interviews, observations and reflective journals, to look for common themes in the data to provide corroborating evidence (Merriam, 2009; Creswell (2013:251).
 According to Denzin and Lincoln (2008; 2011), triangulation is cross-validation among data sources: different sources, methods and situations were compared to see whether the same patterns recur.
 Concerning the current study, I have put together the multiple viewpoints necessary to understand what occurs in Grade R classrooms regarding the experiences of beginner teachers.
-Such triangulation of perspectives enlarges the focus on the phenomenon under study (Flick, 2006).
-Triangulation is a suitable method for establishing the credibility of the information and ensuring honesty and sincerity of the responses, as information can also be 'cross-checked'.
-Creswell (2013:251) states that the rationale for triangulation provides that the project will be rigorous, credible and justifiable as research.
+Such triangulation is a suitable method for establishing the credibility of the information and ensuring honesty and sincerity of the responses, as information can also be 'cross-checked'.
+Creswell (2013:251) states that the rationale for triangulation is that the project will be rigorous, credible, and justifiable, as research.